kittenbothk/kittenbothk-Eng/Makecode/makecode_extensionUpdate.md

 ## Updating the Extension

-你可能正在使用舊版本的插件而需要更新，更新插件的方法如下：
+If the extension version is outdated, it can be updated using the following method:

-1. 切換至JavaScript模式
+1. Switch to text code mode.
-2. 打開資源管理器
+2. Open Explorer.
-3. 點擊插件版本
+3. Click the version number.
-4. 插件就會自動更新到最新版本
+4. The extension will be updated automatically.

 ![](./images/update.gif)

-## 修改插件版本
+## Specifying an Extension Version:

-你有時候可能會需要切換至之前版本的插件，更改插件版本的方法如下：
+You may need to specify an older version of an extension, this is done with the following method.

-1. 打開專案設定
+1. Open Project Settings.
-2. 點擊「以純文字模式編輯設定」
+2. Select "Edit Setting as Text".
-3. 在KOI的插件中，更改版本
+3. Change the version number to the one desired.

         ( "koi" : "github:kittenbot/pxt-koi#v0.5.4" )->( "koi" : "github:kittenbot/pxt-koi#v0.2.4" )

-4. 右擊然後儲存
+4. Right click and save.
-5. 切換至Javascript模式
+5. Switch to text code mode.
-6. 檢查插件版本
+6. The extension version should now be changed.

 ![](./images/modify.gif)